oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

-# Creation of Object Stroage Bucket and Auth Token.
+# Creation of Object Storage Bucket and Auth Token.

 In this lab, you will create an object storage bucket and also create a token for authentication.